dmonopoly/activities-agent/README.md

 # Activities Agent

-An AI-powered agent system for discovering personalized activities and date ideas.
+An AI-powered agent system for discovering personalized activities and social event ideas.
 Built with Next.js, Python FastAPI, and OpenRouter LLM integration.

 ## Features